filamentgroup/glyphhanger/README.md

 # multiple URLs, optionally using HTTPS
 > glyphhanger https://google.com https://www.filamentgroup.com

+# show results for each font-family on the page
+> glyphhanger ./test.html --json

-# show results for one or more font-family names
+# show results only for one or more font-family names
 > glyphhanger ./test.html --family='Open Sans, Roboto'

 # Show version